 Unfortunately, there is no Columbia housing available between May and September.
-We suggest you contact the off-campus housing office by phone by e-mail, or by visiting their website.
+We suggest you review the off-campus housing office's website.
 Otherwise, you may wish to do an Internet search or check New York-based newspapers to see if you can find any available sublets for your month at P&S. There are no sites or periodicals that we endorse.

 Are scrubs provided?
 What is the dress code?

-Unfortunately, we do not provide scrubs to visiting students.
-Some departments may be able to provide scrubs, please check with the coordinator for your elective.
-Otherwise, you should bring your own or you can purchase them from the campus bookstore at 3954 Broadway (bet.
-165th & 166th Streets).
+No. Some departments may be able to provide scrubs, so please check with the coordinator for your elective.
+Otherwise, you should bring your own or you can purchase them from the Barnes & Noble bookstore located on 711 West 168th St. New York, NY 10032.

 Many electives will require students to wear short white coats.
 You are encouraged to bring your own.
-If you need to, you can purchase a coat from the campus bookstore at 3954 Broadway (bet.
-165th & 166th Streets).
+If you need to, you can purchase a coat from the Barnes & Noble bookstore located on 711 West 168th St. New York, NY 10032.